 Leaving everything to hinge on post election actions of others involves far too much risk considering what is at stake.
 Donald Trump is too calculated for that.
 I firmly believe he initiated Devolution prior to leaving office so it only makes sense to me that he also cemented his “return” prior to leaving office.
 The two go hand-in-hand.

-Sometime between December 7th (When Trump issued executive order 13961: Governance and Integration of Federal Mission Resilience) and January 6th, 2021, President Donald Trump used a Presidential Executive Action Document (PEAD) to suspend the counting of the electoral college votes.
+Sometime between December 7th (When Trump issued executive order 13961: Governance and Integration of Federal Mission Resilience) and January 6th, 2021, President Donald Trump used a Presidential Emergency Action Document (PEAD) to suspend the counting of the electoral college votes.

 I have considered that he may have actually suspended the constitution altogether.
 We don’t know what that would look like but I believe it would involve a form of martial law, something I don’t see currently.
 Congress is also still passing legislation which wouldn’t happen under a suspended constitution.
 Anybody who was fraudulently placed into congress will be removed but I think that happens after President Trump makes his reveal.
 That it why I think he solely suspended the counting of the electoral college votes.
 He is still President, and we’re in a state of devolution at the moment.

 This document from the University of Michigan Journal of Law Reform has some great information on Presidential Emergency Action Documents (PEADs).
 It also discusses continuity of government (COG) and how PEADs play a role within COG planning.
 If you remember my Devolution part 3, you’ll know why COG planning is important.
 Here is a good explanation of PEADs: